DAO Governance Attacks

 Beanstalk operated as a decentralized credit-based stablecoin protocol on the Ethereum blockchain.
 Its governance relied on a Stalk token system.
 When users deposited assets into the protocol's treasury (the "Silo"), they earned Stalks relative to their deposited bags.
 Thus, Stalks represented voting power.

-The fatal flaw: Beanstalk's smart contract governance system included an incredibly risky emergencyCommit() function.
-It was designed to allow immediate execution of any proposal that reached a two-thirds mathematically supermajority - bypassing any standard timelocks or voting delays.
+The fatal flaw sat in an emergencyCommit() function.
+It allowed immediate execution of any proposal that reached a two-thirds supermajority, bypassing standard timelocks and voting delays.

 All of this spanned roughly 13 seconds.

-💡 Insult to injury: The malicious "poison pill" proposal (BIP-18) had actually been publicly sitting on-chain for days prior to the flash loan execution.
-But because of a lack of robust community alerting systems and a complete absence of an execution timelock, nobody realized what it would do before it was too late.
+The malicious "poison pill" proposal (BIP-18) had been publicly sitting on-chain for days before the flash loan executed.
+With no community alerting in place and no execution timelock, nobody worked out what it would do until it was too late.

 Here is the exact attack flow, fully unpacked:

-Fun fact: To muddy the waters (or perhaps clean their conscience), the attacker also snuck in BIP-19, successfully donating $250K in BEAN tokens directly to Ukraine's public crypto donation wallet.
+The attacker also slipped in BIP-19, which donated $250K in BEAN tokens to Ukraine's public crypto donation wallet.

-Following the devastation, the Beanstalk protocol was forced to immediately pause all on-chain operations and replaced their DAO with a highly centralized, community-run multisig wallet to stop the bleeding.
-When the protocol eventually relaunched, they learned the hard way - incorporating rigorous execution timelocks and past-snapshot-based voting.
+Beanstalk paused all on-chain operations and replaced the DAO with a community-run multisig to stop the bleeding.
+When the protocol relaunched, it added execution timelocks and past-snapshot-based voting.

 The attacker obtains governance tokens through purchase, flash loans, delegation exploits, or re-initialization vulnerabilities.
 Flash loans let attackers borrow billions in a single transaction.